-If I am looking at something new I generally look to this github page to find a good place to start.
+If I am looking at something new I generally look to the free programming books page to find a good place to start.
 I started with a couple of the ruby language primers just so I could get a feel for the language and how it works.
-After I spend enough time on that I went to this tutorial to get ruby on rails set up on Ubuntu.
+After I spend enough time on that I went to this railstutorial.org tutorial to get ruby on rails set up on Ubuntu.
 Everything worked well up until part 1.2.5.
 Running the command

 Gave me this error